-Forgive the mess, I just transferred my site to a new server the other day and the reupload messed with my page layouts.
-They will be fixed soon.
+Forgive the mess.
+When I transferred my site to a new server, the reupload messed with my page layouts.
+I am slowly fixing them as I have time.

 Late Apr, 2004- Jan 18, 2018

 (Note about her name: I understand that I have used a word that some people consider offensive as my cat’s name.
 I did this not out of maliciousness or callousness, but out of love.
 As both a writer and an LGBTA individual, I believe words are offensive only if they’re used in an intentionally insulting and hurtful manner.
 The word “faggot” to me sounded silly, easy to say, and sounded cute in a “talking to a cat” voice.
 I would never use the term toward any LGBTA individual unless they were a friend and it was in a playful manner.)

 Faggot was not always the most pleasant cat.
 She had no shortage of hiss and growl if she didn’t want to be bothered.
 Despite that, she always loved to be in the same room as me, usually in a box or on the back of my chair while I worked.
 She’d climb into my lap to be pet, and reach to be picked up and carried to the kitchen when it was time for food.
 Her special food alarm got her excited every time.
 For a cat that loved eating and ended up nearly 16lbs at her biggest, it’s almost ironic that she died because she wouldn’t eat.

 I had never had a cat growing up.
 My parents disliked cats, and always had dogs instead.
 My first experience with living with a cat only came when my high school best friend and I got an apartment together after high school, and she had two tabby kittens, Fumi and Nekki.
 Living with those two completely changed my opinion about cats, and I realized that a cat would be the perfect pet for me.